Reviews Communities Blog FAQ Services Contact

 Who are the best commercial brokers to buy 5 to 20 unit multifamily in Escondido?

-You should interview Marcus & Millichap San Diego, Lee & Associates North San Diego, Colliers, and a proven local boutique.
+The best brokers for Escondido multifamily in 2026 include Marcus & Millichap San Diego, Lee & Associates North San Diego, Colliers, and select boutique locals.
 Ask for recent Escondido closings, off-market placements, and two sample underwriting packages that mirror your target deal size.

 How do you structure financing for value-add cash flow in 2026?